codegods/blogit/docs/SET_UP.md

 You can change the number of workers as per your needs ( and CPU cores ).

-#### The other way
+#### The not so good way

-The above way is the most effecient one to run the app.
+The above way is the most efficient one to run the app.
 However, both `gunicorn` and `meinheld` are unix only.
 They won't work on Windows.
 `gevent` can help us there. `gevent` wasn't made for this specific purpose, so this should be seen as a workaround rather than a feature.
 You shouldn't be using this for serving in production in the real world.